heidemn/db.sh/README.md

 ./db.sh: line 62: No, of course not...: command not found
 ```

+Since this seems too dangerous, the option `-k` was added.
+The code then follows mostly the example from the book.
+This avoids 99% of the security issues, but doesn't store the database as real a Bash script any more.

 ## Should I use it in production?

 If you currently use a Powershell script as your database, then it could be an improvement.